open-telemetry/opentelemetry.io/content/en/docs/Contribute/style-guide.md

 ...
 ```

-## Kubernetes.io word list
+## OpenTelemetry.io word list

-A list of Kubernetes-specific terms and words to be used consistently across the site.
+A list of OpenTelemetry-specific terms and words to be used consistently across the site.

-{{< table caption = "Kubernetes.io word list" >}}
+{{< table caption = "OpenTelemetry.io word list" >}}
 Term | Usage
 :--- | :----
-Kubernetes | Kubernetes should always be capitalized.
+OpenTelemetry | OpenTelemetry should always be capitalized.
 Docker | Docker should always be capitalized.
 SIG Docs | SIG Docs rather than SIG-DOCS or other variations.
 On-premises | On-premises or On-prem rather than On-premise or other variations.